New Jersey Launches Bold Initiative to Lead in Ethical and Innovative AI Adoption

 In News

-Training has expanded well beyond the 9,000 state employees originally cited.
-The Civil Service Commission has begun integrating AI literacy into standard professional development across agencies, extending reach to thousands more workers.
-Meanwhile, the NJ AI Assistant, initially an internal sandbox, has seen tens of thousands of uses in 2025 and is now being piloted in public-facing services at agencies such as the Motor Vehicle Commission, the Division of Taxation, and the Department of Environmental Protection to reduce wait times and speed up responses.
+The Civil Service Commission has begun integrating AI literacy into standard professional development across agencies.
+Meanwhile, the NJ AI Assistant, initially an internal sandbox, has seen tens of thousands of uses in 2025.
+It’s now being piloted in public-facing services at agencies to reduce wait times and speed up responses.

 Education and workforce initiatives have gained traction, with the Department of Education awarding new AI Education Grants to expand Career and Technical Education programs.
 The My Career NJ platform, connected to NJ Career Navigator, has been upgraded with more sophisticated AI-powered job recommendations.
 Pilot reskilling programs for low-income and displaced workers have added apprenticeships and short courses in partnership with state universities.